-Even though many will never to fly on either of these two aircraft ever again, there’s nothing wrong with doing some deep-dive reminiscing about how both of these mega-airplanes are different from one another.
+Even though many will never to fly on either of these two aircraft ever again, there’s nothing wrong with doing some deep-dive reminiscing about how both of these mega-airplanes are (and were) different from one another.

 I’m going to base this A380 vs 747 comparison on my own personal experiences.
 This will be a breakdown of the two aircraft from a passengers perspective, with a deeper look into how both of them excelled (and failed) in all areas related to passenger experience.
 I’m going to try my best to prevent this from being just an AvGeek’s wet dream, but I’ve been known to venture wildly off track before…

 As much as I want to say that both the 747 and the A380 have a long and glamorous history, that isn’t exactly the case.
 At least for the A380.
 The Boeing 747 has been around for a much longer time than the A380, and the aircraft it evolved into towards the end of its life was very much different than the original one launched in 1969.
 But I’m getting ahead of myself here…

 An oversimplified history of the Boeing 747

 Launched into service in 1970 with Pan American World Airways, the Boeing 747 had actually started out as a concept for a military transport aircraft in the early 1960s.
 Boeing was in competition with Douglas, General Dynamics, Lockheed, and Martin Marietta for this government contract but ultimately lost.
 Realizing the potential capabilities of their design concept for commercial applications, the 747 was born.